No one ever told me that grief felt so like fear. — C.S. Lewis

 “Either mono or leukemia,” he said.

 For twelve days, my prayer life went through the roof, as I struggled to find stability in a situation where I had no control, no certainty, and nothing on earth that could contain my fear.
-There was nowhere I could put my trust and expect return.
-Over and over I begged Jesus to do something, that He would be enough for me, that He would heal my heart as it was constantly being crushed with worry.
+Over and over I begged Jesus to do something, that He would be

 Well, maybe one thing:

 So then, just as you received Christ Jesus as Lord, continue to live your lives in him, rooted and built up in him, strengthened in the faith as you were taught, and overflowing with thankfulness.
 (Colossians 2:6-7)

 During those two weeks I was suspended in the fog of uncertainty and fear.
 During those days I learned to pray, “Jesus, I trust You with the next 30 minutes.
 I know a whole bunch of stuff is going to happen, and I give it to you.”
 31 minutes

 later I’d add, “Jesus I give you the next 30 minutes...”

 Sometimes, big problems affect my concentration.
 Instead of just fighting through it, I’ll take out my journal and I’ll write my thoughts down so I can capture them on the page and take them to Christ.
 I say, “Jesus, I’m officially